 ACKNOWLEDGEMENT AND SIGNATURE

-I hereby agree to report to the President any changes in the response to each of the foregoing questions which may result from changes in circumstances before completion of my next Conflict of Interest Disclosure Statement.
+I hereby agree to report to the President any changes in the response to each of the foregoing questions which may result from changes in circumstances before completion of my next MOENA Conflict of Interest Disclosure Statement.

-CONFLICT OF INTEREST DISCLOSURE STATEMENT (continued)
+MOENA CONFLICT OF INTEREST DISCLOSURE STATEMENT (continued)

 The information I have given in this Statement is complete and accurate to the best of my knowledge.